Trent has a proven record of innovating and getting results.

-As Mayor, Trent led Riverton’s decision to leave the Countywide law enforcement taxing district and police department to create their These changes now save residents $1.3 million in property taxes every year and allowed the city to hire 9 more police officers while giving them a 10% pay raise – adding over another $1 million in value to residents.
+As Mayor, Trent led Riverton’s decision to leave the Countywide law enforcement taxing district and police department to create their own.
+These changes now save residents over $2.2 million in property taxes every year, or about $180 a year for the average homeonwer, and allowed the city to hire 9 more police officers while giving them a 10% pay raise – adding over another $1 million in value to residents.

-- Trent led the development of the city’s first ever vision and mission statement along with a 4 year strategic plan.
-80% of the initiatives for that plan are now accomplished after just 2 years!
-Trent will bring that same strategic planning and accountability in achieving goals to Salt Lake County.
+Trent led the development of the city’s first ever vision and mission statement along with a 4 year strategic plan.
+80% of the initiatives for that plan were accomplished after just 2 years!